 Did you know that kids should spend no more than two hours in front of a screen each day?

+Unfortunately, most American children spend about 5 to 8 hours on screens each day.
 Screen time can be habit-forming: Research shows that the more time children engage with screens, the harder time they have turning them off as they become older children.
-Plus, screen time has been linked to eating more, having trouble sleeping and poor performance in school.
-Limit daily screen time for kids and instead get them up, moving and spending quality time with family and friends!
+Plus, screen time has been linked to eating more, having trouble sleeping and poorer performance in school.
+Here are some ways to limit screen time.

 Strategies for Schools:

-- Make sure students and families know screen time recommendations and why too much screen time is harmful to their health and performance at school.
-Share this information in the school newsletter, website, social media and other platforms, post posters around your school, and address it in classroom lessons.
+Make sure students and families know screen time recommendations and why too much screen time is harmful to their health and performance at school.
+Share this information in the school newsletter and on the website, social media and other platforms.
+Post posters around your school and address it in classroom lessons.

-- Do students know how much screen time they have each day?
-Work with classroom teachers and students to track screen time for a week, and set individualized goals to decrease them.
+Do students know how much screen time they have each day?
+Work with classroom teachers and students to track screen time for a week, and set individualized goals to decrease it.

 Strategies for Home:

-- Make bedrooms “no screen zones”.
+Make bedrooms “no screen zones.”
 Kids who have TVs in their rooms tend to watch about 1.5 hours more TV per day than those who don’t.
-Move all televisions, computers, tablets, etc. into the family room.
+Move televisions, computers, tablets, etc. into shared family spaces.

-- When your children’s friends gather at your house, limit the amount of time they play video games.
-After 20-30 minutes of playing, suggest that the children move on to something else that does not involve a screen, like playing a board game, starting a game of hide and seek, or playing outside.
+When your children’s friends gather at your house, limit the amount of time they play video games.
+After 20-30 minutes of playing, suggest that the children move on to something else that does not involve a screen, like playing a board game or physical game (including playing outside).

-- Try new hobbies!
-Replace screen time with something more active.
-Join a club, discover a new talent, or sign up for physical activity class at your local community center.
+Try new hobbies.
+Replace screen time with something more active, or join a club, discover a new talent, or sign up for a hands-on class at your local community center.

 Avoid leaving the TV on for background noise to reduce the temptation to be in front of the TV (if it is hard not having the TV on, try programming your TV to turn off automatically after a certain period.
 Or, play music or white noise as an alternative).